-Ryan McNeely is a senior managing consultant in the Management and Budget Consulting practice in the New Orleans office, where he has engaged in multi-year financial planning for the cities of Danville, Virginia; Rockford, Illinois; Savannah, Georgia; and Seaside Heights, New Jersey.
+Ryan McNeely is a director in the Management and Budget Consulting practice in the New Orleans office, where he has engaged in multi-year financial planning for the cities of Danville, Virginia; Rockford, Illinois; Savannah, Georgia; and Seaside Heights, New Jersey.
 In his multi-year planning efforts, Ryan has focused on freeing up resources for cities to reinvest in their own fiscal resiliency and community and economic development.

 Ryan also led a multi-year financial forecast for Chattanooga, Tennessee, and is currently assisting Davidson County, Tennessee with an analysis of their criminal justice-related fines and fees.

 Ryan has been an advisor on budget and financial matters for the City of New Orleans, where he led the development of a “State of the City’s Finances” report to help inform the incoming Cantrell administration and the general public.
 Currently, he is advising the New Orleans Sewerage and Water Board on financial liquidity and financial reporting matters.